TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 <div class="lesson-content__panel" markdown="1">

-1. Read through the [primary `useEffect` lesson](https://react.dev/learn/synchronizing-with-effects) given in the official React documentation.
-They go over most of the content already discussed but will provide more examples on them
-2. [This lesson of the React docs](https://react.dev/learn/lifecycle-of-reactive-effects) talks about the life of a component, the different stages at which rendering takes place and the role of `useEffect` in it.
+1. [This lesson of the React docs](https://react.dev/learn/lifecycle-of-reactive-effects) talks about the life of a component, the different stages at which rendering takes place, and the role of `useEffect` in it.
-3. [This article from Epic React](https://epicreact.dev/why-you-shouldnt-put-refs-in-a-dependency-array) goes into how dependancy arrays are supposed to be used.
+2. [This article from Epic React](https://epicreact.dev/why-you-shouldnt-put-refs-in-a-dependency-array) goes into how dependency arrays are supposed to be used.
+3. [Yet another article that explains a common mistake](https://dmitripavlutin.com/react-useeffect-infinite-loop) that beginners make, the infinite `useEffect` loop.
+4. [This article](https://dev.to/colocodes/6-use-casesof-the-useeffect-reactks-hook-282o) goes over some examples of the `useEffect` hook being used.
 </div>

 ### Knowledge Check